lammy8/Vince_Portfolio/README.md

 <details>
  <summary><b>Breast Cancer SVM Classification</b></summary>

-The link to this notebook: https://github.com/vincentlam13/code/blob/master/machine-learning/classification/support-vector-machines/breast-cancer-SVM.ipynb
+The link to this notebook can be [here.](https://github.com/vincentlam13/code/blob/master/machine-learning/classification/support-vector-machines/breast-cancer-SVM.ipynb)

 This notebook was created in conjunction with the Data Science Bootcamp course.